 - Bachelor of Arts, Media

 Awards and Community

 2001 Emmy Award for Public Affairs

 - 2011 “Forty under Forty” Rising Star, San

 Antonio Business Journal

 - Former Board Member, Phil Hardberger

 - Board Member, UTSA MPA Advisory

-Mr. Coyle is the father of three children and
+Mr. Coyle is married and the father of three children and

 is an avid cyclist.